bernardlampe/cs_recovery/README.md

-# From-Scratch Compressive Sensing, A review of reconstruction algorithms
+# From-Scratch Compressive Sensing, A review of reconstruction algorithms.

 Every algorithm is a standalone script using numpy.
 A sparse signal generated in the DCT domain runs through the whole course by default, so each technique can be compared against the previous ones.

 The numerical toolbox every algorithm leans on lives in `opt/`: